-Because the shortest record length is 512 points and the screen displays 500 of these points, there are 12 data points in the waveform record that are not displayed at 50 ns/div and faster and in the auto mode (as per table 4-1).
+Because the shortest record length is 512 points and the screen displays 500 of these points, there are 12 data points in the waveform record that are not displayed at sweep speeds of 50 ns/div and faster.
 You can use pan and zoom to view any data points that are not displayed.